 What Is Fiber?Dietary fiber are forms of carbohydrates found in plants that cannot be digested by humans.
 All plants contain fiber, including fruits, vegetables, grains, and legumes.
-Fiber is often classified into two categories: soluble and insoluble.
+Fiber is often classified into 2 categories: soluble and insoluble.

 - Insoluble fiber speeds digestion and can add bulk to the stool.
 Examples of foods that are high in insoluble fiber include whole-wheat products, wheat bran, cauliflower, green beans, and potatoes.

 Digestion of FiberEating a higher fiber diet than usual can take some getting used to by your body’s digestive system.
-To avoid the side effects of sudden increases in dietary fiber (eg, gas, cramping, bloating, and diarrhea), increase fiber gradually and be sure to drink plenty of fluids every day.
+To avoid the side effects of sudden increases in dietary fiber (like gas, cramping, bloating, and diarrhea), increase fiber gradually and be sure to drink plenty of fluids every day.